fobo66/fobo66.github.io/_posts/2021-07-07-play-services-location-migration.md

 > Google Play services is used to update Google apps and apps from Google Play.
 This component provides core functionality like authentication to your Google services, synchronized contacts, access to all the latest user privacy settings, and higher quality, lower-powered location based services.
 Google Play services also enhances your app experience.
 It speeds up offline searches, provides more immersive maps, and improves gaming experiences.
 Apps may not work if you uninstall Google Play services.

 Looks promising, but main concern about Play Services in the industry is that it is treated as a part of Android OS.
 It means that developers rely on them heavily, and if there's no Play Services on some device, apps will break and won't be able to work.
 And there are almost no workarounds for that.
 So it looks like severe vendor locking, which can be dangerous in the future.
-It's not exactly a monopoly, because there are some alternatives, but still, there are cases when Play Services are not installed on the device or there is no way to install them.
-Examples are Amazon devices that don't have Play Services or Huawei devices that cannot have Play Services at all due to sanctions.
+It's not exactly a monopoly, because there are some alternatives, but still, there are cases when Play Services are not installed on the device or there is no way to install them, e.g. Amazon devices or Huawei devices.

 From developer's perspective, I can provide my own concerns, since I cannot speak for everyone.